robvet/hack-integration/2-backend_api/readme.md

     * **Input**: The `userId` as a query string or route parameter

     * **Requirements**
-        * Get the ratings for the user from your database and return the entire JSON payload for the reviews for the user identified by the id.
+        * Get the feedback for a single user from your database and return the entire JSON payload for the reviews for the user identified by the id.
         * Additional route parameters or query string values may be used if necessary.

     * **Output**: